pietrobongini/ContactManager/README.md

 # ContactManager

-This project is an address book manager application made with Python.
-The interface is accomplished entirely with PyQt5.
+This project is an Address Book Manager application implemented in Python.
+The interface is made entirely with PyQt5.

 ## Implementation